Exploring FreeBSD on a Laptop

 Now I want to try FreeBSD with beginner's mind.

-I'm using a Thinkpad T480s laptop as my testing rig, and will share my notes as I explore and figure things out.
+I'm using a Thinkpad T480s as my primary laptop, and will share my notes as I explore and figure things out.

 Onward!